openshift/enhancements/enhancements/authentication/direct-oidc-configuration.md

 the values from the API get transformed into this new structure.

 #### Hypershift

+The `Authentication` API that's being modified in this enhancement is already vendored into Hypershift's `ClusterConfiguration` type, the API changes therefore carry over to Hypershift cleanly.

 Hypershift is not prepared today for Tech Preview features and does not appear to have a way to mark cluster support to be limited as such.
 However, this feature